 The blatant straightforwardness and familiarity of the email also stands out as a “tell” sign.
 Respected digital marketing companies approach potential clients with more restraint and professionalism.
 They want to seem acclaimed, so they throw in the fact that they are “Google partners” and that they received accolades from respected sources, but you can’t even be sure if that’s true, until you contact them back, which is exactly what they want.

 Last, but not least, we have the “Reverse IP” promise, which sounds like the answer to all problems.
 But, in reality, nothing like that exists.
-All that reverse IP tracking allows you to do is to see where the computer using that particular IP is roughly located – that’s it.
+Reverse IP tracking allows you t0 see where the computer using that particular IP is roughly located – that’s it.
 There is no real way to find out the names, phone numbers and email addresses of the people visiting your website, without them giving it to you.

-To summarize, if you receive this email, don’t panic, it’s spam.
-They don’t want to help you double your leads, they are just fishing for leads and trying to scare people into contacting them.
-Stay safe and always carefully read emails that promise you to skyrocket your business with a pinch of salt.
+To summarize, if you receive this email, don’t panic.
+It’s spam!
+They don’t want to help you double your leads.
+They are fishing for leads and they try to scare people into contacting them.
+Stay safe!
+Always read your emails carefully.
+Any promise that someone claims will skyrocket your business must be taken with a pinch of salt.
 If you are not sure — then be safe.
 Contact us for advice and we will happily assist you.